All Episodes

 We're right into it, pursuit of truth.

-1-800-282-2882, of course, to join the program.
+And your calls: 1-800-282-2882, of course, to join the program.

-Heads up in Chicago, here we go.
+Heads up in Chicago.

 It says, according to Associated Press, and I was in Chicago last month.

-A public Christmas festival in Chicago is no place for the Christmas story, according to the city government of Chicago.
+I didn't get an inkling of this, but here's today's news: a public Christmas festival in Chicago is no place for the Christmas story, according to the city government of Chicago.

-First of all, I understand that this is an event put on by the German American Chamber of Commerce of the Midwest.
+First of all, I understand that this is an event put on by the German-American Chamber of Commerce of the Midwest.

 The festival has already started.